oconnor663/jacko.io/posts/safety_and_soundness.md

   function is expected to become unsound in the future, so it's marked `unsafe` now for compatibility.

-[^google_jni]: I'm lifting this analogy from Google Security Blog post about [Memory Safe Languages in Android 13](https://security.googleblog.com/2022/12/memory-safe-languages-in-android-13.html).
+[^google_jni]: I'm lifting this analogy from a Google Security Blog post about [Memory Safe Languages in Android 13](https://security.googleblog.com/2022/12/memory-safe-languages-in-android-13.html).